Health Information Overload After Diagnosis | What If The Research Is Making You Sicker?

 Knowledge is not the same as a to-do list.
 Not every connection you learn about requires immediate investigation, and not every rabbit hole deserves your energy right now.

-But even in that situation, especially in that situation, it helps to give yourself some structure so the information serves you instead of buries you.
+But even in that situation, especially in that situation, it helps to give yourself some structure so the information serves you instead of burying you.

 Start with what's affecting your quality of life the most right now.
-Not what's most interesting or most alarming or what got the most engagement in a Facebook group, what is actually limiting your ability to function today.
+It's not always easy to know which path to investigate first.
+Here's a way to make it a little easier.
+What is actually limiting your ability to function today?
 That's your starting point.
-If you're dealing with debilitating pain, that comes before investigating whether you might have a tongue tie.
+If you're dealing with debilitating pain, that comes first.
 If you can't get through the day without fainting, that takes priority over a supplement protocol.
 Triage yourself the way an ER would: what's most urgent, what's next, and what can wait.

-Keep a running document, a single place where you collect your questions, your symptoms, and the connections you want to explore when the time is right.
+Keep a running journal, a single place where you collect your questions, your symptoms, and the connections you want to explore when the time is right.
 Not so you can chase everything at once, but so you can stop carrying it all in your head.
-Getting it out of your mental loop and onto a page is one of the simplest things you can do to reduce the anxiety of feeling like you have to act on everything simultaneously.
+Getting it out of your mental loop and onto a page is one of the simplest things to reduce the anxiety of feeling like you have to act on everything simultaneously.

 You can say, "I know there's a lot I want to explore eventually, but right now I need help with this" and that's not abandoning the other questions.
 That's being strategic.
 That's how you move forward without spinning in place.